 - Use SEO best practices.
 Ensure the description of each video has relevant keywords that support SEO strategy for discoverability.
 Keywords should be used in a naturally spoken way.
 Avoid adding excessive keywords where they should not be used in an effort to increase clicks and views, also known as “keyword stuffing.”

 - Invite the viewer to learn more.
 Include references to playlists, helpful websites and social media channels in the description for the viewers to learn more about your brand.

 Think of the YouTube thumbnail as the new book cover.
 The more engaging and interesting it looks, the more likely a viewer is to click and watch your content.
-It should clearly convey your brand and provide a quick idea of what they’ll be getting in your video.
+It should clearly convey a quick idea of what they’ll be getting in your video.

 Keep in mind when creating your thumbnail:

 - Emotion and up-close visuals perform better.
 Images that are compelling and that are easy to understand on small screens perform better than crowd or abstract visuals.
 Close-ups on faces, with authentic emotion, preferably making eye contact, will perform.

 - Be bold, show gold.
 We are fortunate because bright yellows outperform other colors on YouTube.
 Using ASU Gold will help your videos stand out from others as well as convey the ASU brand.

 - Include an ASU logo.
 A small logo or watermark quickly signals the video is from a trusted source and increases the likelihood to click.

 Definition – Logo: A logo is a symbol or other design adopted by an organization to identify itself.
 For example, the ASU sunburst is a logo.
 It was introduced in 1995, replacing all preexisting ASU logos.
 The logo is made up of a sun icon that is incorporated into the three letter forms (A, S and U) and provides a strong and recognizable graphic image of ASU’s mission and purpose.